microsoft/pybryt/README.md

 ## Getting Started

 See the [Getting Started](https://microsoft.github.io/pybryt/html/getting_started.html) page on the pybryt documentation for steps to install and use pybryt for the first time.
-You can also check the [Microsoft Learn interactive module on pybryt](http://aka.ms/pybrytlearn) to learn how to use the library.
+You can also check the [Microsoft Learn interactive modules](http://docs.microsoft.com/learn)on [Introductions to pybryt](http://aka.ms/pybrytlearn) and [Advanced PyBryt](http://aka.ms/advancedpybryt) to learn more about to use the library to autoassess your learners activities.

 ## Testing